Juvenile Delinquency Defense in Minnesota

-Differences between Juvenile Delinquency and Adult Criminal Cases To analyze and problem-solve in a juvenile delinquency case, Gallagher first considers the case as if it were a normal, adult, criminal case; then, modify the analysis slightly to fit the differences presented by traditional juvenile court.
-The most important of those differences may be: (a) types of dispositions or outcomes; (b) the availability of government records of criminal or delinquent allegations and any adjudications; and (c) the lack of a right to jury trial.
-In recent decades, traditional juvenile court is no longer the only option for government prosecution of juveniles.
-When it comes to claims of violations of criminal statutes by juveniles, there are three broad categories of types of cases:
+To analyze and problem-solve in a juvenile delinquency case, Gallagher first considers the case as if it were a normal, adult, criminal case; then, modify the analysis slightly to fit the differences presented by traditional juvenile court.
+The most important of those differences may be:

-The latter two are less common, for the most serious cases.
+The latter two are less common, and are for the most serious cases.

 Within the context of “traditional juvenile court,” where the majority of juvenile cases are still handled, there are two categories of cases:

 - Claims of behavioral conduct which would amount to a crime if performed by an adult, i.e. in violation of the criminal statutes.